Individual Submission Summary

 Abstract

 India is the world’s largest groundwater user, with 90% used for agriculture.
-However, groundwater depletion represents a classic tragedy of the commons, threatening agricultural sustainability.
-We develop a tractable model to show how a popular policy intervention — subsidizing efficient irrigation technology — can exacerbate distortions away from socially optimal groundwater extraction when extraction externalities are severe.
-To test the model’s key predictions, we leverage physical variation in the extent of extraction externalities and a multi-state groundwater management scheme that subsidized irrigation efficiency upgrades.
-We find that the impact of the policy depends on the severity of extraction externalities: extraction falls by 9.2% in low-externality areas but rises by 11.0% in high-externality areas.
-Low-externality farmers maintain cropping intensity with less groundwater input, while high-externality farmers crop same land more intensively.
-Finally, we find divergent effects on climate resilience: low-externality farmers extract less when rainfall is normal and extract more during droughts, while high-externality farmers do the opposite.
-Our findings illustrate that the same common pool conditions that justify an intervention also determine its impact.
+Groundwater, however, is a common pool resource, generating a tragedy of the commons that threatens agricultural sustainability.
+We develop a parsimonious model to show how a popular policy intervention — subsidizing efficient irrigation technology — can exacerbate distortions away from socially optimal groundwater extraction.
+We test the model's predictions by leveraging geophysical variation in extraction externalities and a $1.35 billion program subsidizing efficient irrigation.
+Consistent with the model's predictions, the policy's impact depends on the severity of extraction externalities: extraction falls 9.2% in low-externality areas but rises 11.0% in high-externality areas.
+Low-externality farmers maintain cultivation using less groundwater, while high-externality farmers cultivate more intensively.
+Finally, the program causes climate-adaptive responses in low-externality areas -- reducing extraction during normal rainfall and increasing it during droughts -- but the opposite pattern in high-externality areas, consistent with climate maladaptation.
+Our findings illustrate that the same common pool conditions that typically justify an intervention may also determine its welfare implications.

 Authors